developerdino/ssh-scripts/README.md

 fi
 ```

-Now when you log in to your system you will be asked for a passphrase for the keys you pecified in your `$KEYS` environment variable.
+Now when you log in to your system you will be asked for a passphrase for the keys you specified in your `$KEYS` environment variable.